Luminoid/blog/source/_posts/Swift-Features.md

 ## The Basics
 ### Value Types
-A value type is a type whose value is copied when it’s assigned to a variable or constant, or when it’s passed to a function.
+A *value type* is a type whose value is copied when it’s assigned to a variable or constant, or when it’s passed to a function.
 All of the basic types in Swift—integers, floating-point numbers, Booleans, strings, arrays and dictionaries—are value types, and are implemented as structures behind the scenes.
 All structures and enumerations are also value types.

 > Collections defined by the standard library like arrays, dictionaries, and strings use an optimization to reduce the performance cost of copying.
 Instead of making a copy immediately, these collections share the memory where the elements are stored between the original instance and any copies.
 If one of the copies of the collection is modified, the elements are copied just before the modification.
 The behavior you see in your code is always as if a copy took place immediately.

 ### Reference Types
-Reference types are not copied when they are assigned to a variable or constant, or when they are passed to a function.
+A *reference type* is not copied when it is assigned to a variable or constant, or when it is passed to a function.
 Rather than a copy, a reference to the same existing instance is used.
 Classes, functions and closures are reference types.

 ## Operators